 Building a zero-trust architecture does not require a complete overhaul of the network, it can be deployed incrementally around specific asset types.

-The first step for protecting anything is to identify where our critical assets lie, who needs to access it, and what the expected traffic pattern is for accessing such assets.
-Accordingly we create baseline zero trust access policies to define the who, what, when, where, and how?
+The first step for protecting anything is to identify where our critical assets lie, who needs to access them, and what the expected traffic pattern is for accessing such assets.
+Accordingly, we create baseline zero trust access policies to define the who, what, when, where, and how?

 What are the remaining steps in implementing ZTNA?

 Zero trust uses micro-segmentation to lock down network access.
 Traffic filtering is enabled to ensure that only authorized users can access sensitive information.